alskaf1293/googlecodein/README.md

 Sklearn
 Pandas

 4/26/2021 edit: This is an old project that I wrote for a Google CodeIn competition a couple of years back.
 There aren't any demonstrations, but this was supposed to be a stock trading algorithm.
 Anyways, I guess you could look at this to take a look my tensorflow/data-preprocessing knowledge, but the dependencies are probably so outdated that it probably wouldn't even be worth cleaning up.
+I'm just keeping this here to demonstrate my initial attempts to apply my machine learning knowledge to the real world, but is by no means a highlight project.

 This is a completed task for adding an experiment to Tensorboard.dev